Do You Know Where Your Shipment Is Headed?

 Enter Penske Logistics.
 Its ClearChain® suite of technology solutions are meant to overcome the challenges of your supply chain, while increasing data transparency and efficiency.
 It consists of the best commercially available software, enhanced with proprietary Penske applications and processes, all supported with robust metrics and analytics.

-We spoke with Andy Moses, senior vice president of sales and solutions at Penske Logistics, to get his insights.
+We spoke with Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics, to get his insights.
 Moses has more than three decades of transportation industry experience and is also an author and noted speaker on supply chain.

 Here are three ways Penske Logistics and its ClearChain solutions can offer valuable benefits to business owners.